PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 An AWS Instance allows the user to create a virtual environment to do runs.
 We do spot instances to save money, and already have the PetaVision capabilities to restart a run if it does die.
 For more information on spot instances, go to http://aws.amazon.com/ec2/purchasing-options/spot-instances/.

 ###Creating a Spot Instance  ##############
 - Go to the EC2 management page.
-Click AMI under Images in the left tab.
+Click Instances under Instances in the left tab.
+- Click Launch Instance.
+Click on Community AMIs in the left tab.
-- Find the AMI marked `CURRENT WORKING AMI`.
-Select it and click launch.
+- Using the search bar, find the AMI marked `PetaVision Public AMI`.
+Click Select.
 - Pick a GPU instance (g2.2xlarge).
 Click next.
 - (Note that there are additional steps involved if you are launching an mpi cluster of instances on this screen under the MPI Clusters section)
 - Check Request Spot Instances under Purchasing option
-- Type in an appropriate maximum price.
+- Type in an appropriate maximum price (approximately $0.15 - $0.20 above the current price is usually safe to insulate you from changes in price).
 - Under subnet, pick one of the 3 choices based on the current price (Table when selecting a spot instance) and price history (Spot Requests under Instances, Price History up top.
 Select instance type as g2.2xlarge).
 - Note the subnet.
 - Click next.